-In the case of Russian and Chinese restaurants acquired by AmRest accordingly in July 2007 and December 2012, the average term of the rental contracts is relatively shorter compared to AmRest restaurants in the remaining countries.
+In the case of Russian and Chinese restaurants acquired by AmRest between July 2007 and December 2012 respectively, the average term of the rental contracts is relatively shorter compared to AmRest restaurants in other countries.
 This results from the specific nature of these markets.